 For uneven terrain, lower tire pressure (though not too low) helps the tire deform easily to absorb vibrations.
 And for paved roads, higher pressure helps reduce the rolling resistance.

 Indoor cycling velodrome’s surface are smooth and hence track bikes usually run a very high pressure between 140 to 220 psi.

-On the other hand, mountain bikes’ tire pressure are usually between 25 to 40 psi.
+On the other hand, mountain bikes tires usually have a tire pressure between 25 to 40 psi.

 While the tire pressure plays an important role in your ride comfort, don’t discount the type of bike frame you’re riding.
 A carbon frame is usually less compliant and harsher than a steel or titanium.

 Geek Tip : Consider lowering the tire pressure if you’re riding on uneven surfaces.

 Wet conditions, often as a result of rain could mean reducing your tire pressure.
 There’s no magic number of how much you should lower.

 In practice, most cyclist usually give the presta valve 2-3 short presses to lower the tire pressure.
 The main reason you want to lower the is to increase traction in wet conditions.
 A larger tire patch in contact with the surface will provide you with more grip.